zi-qin/SC1015-Mini-Project/README.md

 ## What did we learn from this project?

-- Handling imbalanced datasets using resampling methods and imblearn package
+- Apply and ApplyMap method for data preparation
-- Logistic Regression from sklearn
+- Stacked bar charts to visualise relationships between categorical variables
-- Collaborating using GitHub
+- Logistic regression as a classifier
-- Concepts about Precision, Recall, and F1 Score
+- Concepts on F1 score and AUC-ROC curve

 # References